 '''

-$ sudo /opt/nfast/sbin/install
+sudo /opt/nfast/sbin/install

 '''

-1.7.2.
+1.8.2.
 Install on Windows

-1. Run the Keysafe5-agent.msi installer if the Keysafe 5 agent is not already installed.
+1. Run the Keysafe5-agent.msi installer if the KeySafe 5 agent is not already installed.

-This creates the nShield Keysafe 5 agent service but does not start it.
+This creates the nShield KeySafe 5 agent service but does not start it.

-2. Populate the Keysafe 5 agent configuration using the files from the generated agent-config.tar.gz
+- 2. Populate the KeySafe 5 agent configuration using the files from the generated agent-config.zip - 3.
+Generate a TLS private key and CSR for this KeySafe 5 agent.